lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 {{< tweet 1016789214325813248  >}}

-But as your repo gets a bit more popular, or as you yourself take notes of a lot of stuff, your to-do list gets very long and hard to make a sense of!
+But as your repo gets a bit more popular, or as you yourself take notes of a lot of stuff, your to-do list gets very long and hard to make sense of!
 GitHub provides tool for organizing it.
-Of particular interest are [_milestones_](https://help.github.com/articles/about-milestones/) that are collections of issues corresponding to say how you imagine each future release to be, and [_labels_](https://help.github.com/articles/about-labels/) that indicate what each issue is about.
-So you can have issues related to _docs_.
+Of particular interest are [_milestones_](https://help.github.com/articles/about-milestones/) that are collections of issues corresponding to say how you imagine each future release to be, and [_labels_](https://help.github.com/articles/about-labels/) that indicate what each issue is about; so you can have issues related to _docs_.
 Labels can also indicate the level needed to resolve an issue, and whether you'd welcome external contributors, [cf this GitHub article](https://help.github.com/articles/helping-new-contributors-find-your-project-with-labels/).
 Labels are great, for instance you can decide to work on only docs on one day and filter issues that are related to that.

 Why harmonizing sets of issue labels over an organization?
 ==========================================================

 As mentioned above, Locke Data maintains a few packages now.
 Each of them used to have its own set of issue labels.
 We decided to make them all similar for two reasons.
 First, it's nice to speak the same language over different projects within our GitHub organization, making it easier to transition from one repo to the other.
-Then, we wanted to be able eventually to make use of tools such as [Jim Hester's `tidyversedashboard` package](https://github.com/jimhester/tidyversedashboard), and thought the [issue tab](https://connect.rstudioservices.com/jimhester/tidyverse_dashboard/tidyverse_dashboard.html#open-issues) would be handier if having similar labels.
+Then, we wanted to be able to eventually make use of tools such as [Jim Hester's `tidyversedashboard` package](https://github.com/jimhester/tidyversedashboard), and thought the [issue tab](https://connect.rstudioservices.com/jimhester/tidyverse_dashboard/tidyverse_dashboard.html#open-issues) would be handier if having similar labels.

 Therefore, we set off to decide on a set of issue labels!

 Why emojifying issue labels?
 ============================

-Maybe we decided to add emojis in our set of issue labels is that we could.
+Maybe one reason we decided to add emojis in our set of issue labels is simply that we could!
 You actually only can do that [since February the 22d this year](https://blog.github.com/2018-02-22-label-improvements-emoji-descriptions-and-more/)!
-Other reasons include that it's fun and that emojis make it easier to differentiate issue labels at a glance.
+Other reasons include that it's fun, and that emojis make it easier to differentiate issue labels at a glance.
 Colours are good, more on that later, but not everyone can differentiate them anyway.

 How to update issue label sets in practice?
 ===========================================